 - I2C-like Single Data Rate Messaging (SDR)

-- Optional High Data Rate Messaging Modes (HDR)
+- Optional High Data Rate Messaging Modes (HDR) (Synthesis time configuration)

-- Reception of In-band Interrupt
+- Transmission of In-band Interrupt

-- Synchronous Timing Support and Asynchronous Time Stamping.
+- Synchronous Timing Support and Asynchronous Time Stamping

-- Synopsys synthesis scripts
+- Synthesis scripts